-Post-baccalaureate, Class A Level licensure-only in Specific Learning Disabilities, Mental Disabilities, and Behavioral-Emotional Disabilities are planned for individual students by their advisor and the Office of Teacher Education in accordance with state-approved licensure guidelines and program requirements.
+Students pursuing initial licensure-only or lateral entry programs in Special Education: General Education must meet initial licensure requirements in consultation with a Special Education advisor and the Office of Teacher Education in accordance with state-approved licensure guidelines and program requirements.
+(Students may not be admitted into the Master of Education degree program in Special Education without initial license in some area of Education.
+Students may be admitted into the Master of Arts in Teaching degree program in Special Education: General Curriculum without initial license.)
 These programs take into account the academic credentials and the professional experience of students and are approved by the Teacher Education Committee through the irregular route licensure procedure.
 Students entering these programs must meet the admission requirements for irregular route programs.